 See in Glossary.
 This option is only available if the Fullscreen Mode is set to Windowed.

 Use this section to specify the settings to customize the screen.
-For example, you can set options for users to resize the screen and specify how many instances can run concurrently.
+For example, you can set options for users to resize the screen and specify the number of instances that can run concurrently.

 Warning: If you plan to submit your application to the Mac App Store, leave this option disabled.
-For more information, see Publishing to the Mac App Store.
+For more information, refer to publishing to the Mac App Store.